-IP/FQDN of Break-in PSTN Gateway(s) Called Party Location Internal External-inc External-out Internal not applicable Egress SIP Address (field 127) not applicable Called Party Location External-inc Ingress SIP Address (field 126) Ingress (field 126) & Egress (field 127) (2 calls) [] Ingress SIP Address (field 126) External-out not applicable Egress SIP Address (field 127) not applicable
+IP/FQDN of Break-in PSTN Gateway(s) Called Party Location Internal External-inc External-out Called Party Location Internal not applicable Egress SIP Address (field 127) not applicable External-inc Ingress SIP Address (field 126) Ingress (field 126) & Egress (field 127) (2 calls) [] Ingress SIP Address (field 126) External-out not applicable Egress SIP Address (field 127) not applicable

-Rules for Determining the Break-in PSTN Gateway(s)
+Table 29Rules for Determining the Break-in PSTN Gateway(s)

 In this scenario both the ingress and the egress side of the call are incoming.
-This only happens in the following call transfer scenario: B (ext) calls A (int), C (ext) calls A (int), A joins B and C. The resulting call consists of two distinct incoming calls.
+This only happens in the following call transfer scenario: B (ext) calls A (int), C (ext) calls A (int), AQSiGsVBiand C. The resulting call consists of two distinct incoming calls.